MobiSurvStd/MobiSurvStd/docs/src/howto.md

 - `SOURCE` is a path to either a directory or a zipfile where the survey data is stored.
 - `OUTPUT_DIRECTORY` is a path to the directory where the standardized survey should be stored.
-- `--survey-type TYPE` is the type of the original survey ("emc2", "emp2019", "egt2010", or "egt2020").
+- `--survey-type TYPE` is the type of the original survey ("emc2", "emp2019", "egt2010", "egt2020",
+  "edgt", or "edvm").
 If omitted, MobiSurvStd will guess the survey type.
 - `--bulk` must be used when you want to import all surveys located within the SOURCE directory.

 ### Examples